MansoorAB/Automatic_Number_Plate_Recognition/README.md

 ## Overview
-This project is about locating the vehicle number plate and capturing the registration number from there using SSD model and OCR technology.
+This project is about locating the vehicle number plate and capturing the registration number from there using SSD object model and OCR technology.

 ## Motivation
 This model has several use cases like
     - granting access to vehicles based on registration number
     - capturing parking violations
+    - maintaining a record of vehicles entering and leaving a parking lot

 ## Technical Aspect
-This project uses SSD model for object detection
+This project uses SSD object detection model.

 ## API call (via postman)